 DJI Mavic Pro

-We are so excited for this drone that we used it for our October giveaway.
+We were so excited for this drone that we used it for our October giveaway.
+Then again for December.
+Then we went to LA for a hands-on experience.
 DJI is a long trusted name in the consumer camera drone space, with popular rigs you’ll see throughout this article, monster professional camera rigs and now one of the smallest and most capable drones we’ve ever seen, the Mavic Pro.

 Packing a 4K camera, 27 minutes of flight time to go up to 8 miles at a max speed of 40 mph and a 16,404 foot service ceiling, you’ll have no issues violating any number of FAA drone flight regulations.
 The remote has a range of about 4.3 miles as well, so you should have no problems with connectivity while it is in the legal line-of-sight flight range.

 Video capture runs at 30 fps for 4K shooting, up to 96 fps for 1080p capture.
 Still images are possible as well, 4000 x 3000 pixels of resolution are captured from the 12MP sensor.
 Stability is the name of the game as well, DJI has top notch gimbals, including this 3-axis stabilizer.

 Smart features include obstacle avoidance, gesture mode, ActiveTrack, TapFly and of course, you can fire the live view from the camera back to your supported phone or tablet.

 Despite offering a similar, if less capable flying experience to the older DJI Phantom 4, the Mavic Pro is much lighter and folds down into one of the most compact drones on the market.
 If you’ve got big pockets, you’re ready to hit the road.